 Combine all remaining ingredients with grated, drained zucchini.

 Form into patties about 1/3 cup each.
-Space apart on parchment-paper lined baking sheets.
+Space at least one inch apart on parchment-paper lined baking sheets.
 Bake for 15 minutes on one side, then flip and bake for 12-15 minutes on the other side.
 Serve with Lemon Tahini Dip if desired.

 Zucchini patties can be frozen either before or after baking.